MEDICAL BILLING AND CODING AT BRYAN UNIVERSITY

-Medical billing and coding.
-A career path with financial security, and a bright future.
+Medical billing and coding is a career path with financial security and a bright future.
 That is, if you receive the proper job training for it.

-At Bryan University, our associate degree program offers quality, hands-on training if you’re interested in becoming a medical billing and coding professional in the healthcare industry.
+At Bryan University, our medical billing and coding associate degree program offers quality, hands-on training if you’re interested in becoming a medical billing and coding professional in the healthcare industry.
 As a medical billing and coding professional, you will process medical bills and records to ensure that patients are billed properly and that their records are accurate.

 “Throughout the school year I have learned a lot not just in my classes from my instructors but also from everyone who works hard to help me and every other student.”Kristine Ewing, Medical Assistant Graduate